jolyon129/simple-distributed-web-application/README.md

 # Stage 3 Explanation

 I choose `etcd` from `CoreOS`  as the raft implementation.
+A new service named `raftcluster` is added to the project.

+The actual storage in `backend` and `auth` is moved into the `raftcluster`.
+The `raftcluster` will initiate a raft node instance as well as a http server for `auth` and `backend`, so that `auth` and `bakcend` can preform DB operations over this http server.

-Each raft node will expose a RESTful API for DB storage.
-The `backend` and `auth` service have a new `raftclient` DB engine  which is the abstract DB implementation of the storage for `userstore`,`tweetstore` and `sessionProvider`.
-Under the hood, the `raftclient` will send requests to raft cluster to get the data. `raftclient` along with `memory` are two different DB engines and can be switched easily by a engine register mechanism(`backend` does not fully support engine register mechanism).
+The http server in raft cluster will expose a RESTful API for DB storage.
+The `backend` and `auth` service have a new `raftclient` DB engine which is a abstract DB implementation of the storage for `userstore`,`tweetstore` and `sessionProvider`.
+Under the hood, the `raftclient` will send requests to a raft cluster to get the DB data. `raftclient` along with `memory` are two different DB engines and can be switched easily by a engine register mechanism(`backend` does not fully support engine register mechanism).

-The `raftclient` is undere the folder `/model/sorage/raftclient` in `backend` and `auth` service.
+The `raftclient` is under the folder `/model/storage/raftclient` in `backend` and `auth` service.

 In this application, we can have up to 3 cluster nodes.
 They will expose follwoing API address:
 ```go